jlitte7/KingSeat/README.md

-# TossSeries - Ultimate Cornhole Tracker
+# KingSeat - Ultimate Cornhole Tracker

 A comprehensive cornhole league management and scoring app built with Expo and React Native.
 Track games, manage teams, monitor player stats, and organize league matches - all optimized for mobile.